ADs and DISADs of ENERGY SOURCES-answers.docx Download this file

 Task 1

-· Extension: what is happening to the particles in the air?
+· Try the animation· Extension: what is happening to the particles in the air?
 The particles moving faster, hitting each other.
 The space increases, the density decreases where the hot air rises up and the cold air take place moving down.

 <<Convection in a room with a radiator.swf>>